Stivan1999/Stivan1999/README.md

 <h1>Hi, I'm Youssef! <br/></h1>
-I have a background in Electrical and Software Engineering.
-I have been exploring the cloud and building my skills doing hands-on projects on AWS.
-I am also improving my documentation skills by writing about the projects I am doing.
+I am an engineer with a background in Electrical and Software Engineering, along with 2.5 years of experience working with production code in Python and Java.
+My career has strengthened my technical skills, teamwork, and ability to communicate complex ideas clearly.

-<br>I love learning more about technology and how it works behind the scenes.
-I also enjoy explaining tecnical concepts
+<br>Recently, I’ve been exploring cloud computing, building hands-on AWS projects to expand my skills.
+I enjoy documenting my work, creating clear technical resources, and simplifying complex concepts for others.
+My passion lies in collaborating with people, understanding their needs, and delivering effective cloud-based solutions.

-to others.
-My ideal role would invlove working more with people, understanding their needs, translating those needs into technical solutions, and helping them solve technical problems in the cloud.
+I’ve earned the AWS Cloud Practitioner certification and am preparing for the AWS Solutions Architect – Associate certification.
+My goal is to secure a cloud-focused role where I can leverage my technical expertise and problem-solving mindset to create impactful solutions.

 <h2>👨‍💻 Python Scripting projects:</h2>